OverviewBlog

 Under JCT contracts, payment operates through a formal application and certification cycle designed to ensure fair and timely settlement whilst protecting all parties' interests.
 Contractors must submit detailed applications for payment at specified intervals, typically monthly, though some contracts allow for alternative frequencies based on project requirements.

-These applications must comprehensively detail:
+Applications must detail:

 • Value of work executed: Detailed breakdown of completed works according to contract specifications